bodkan/admixr-workshop/demo.md

     ##   W      X     Y       Z           f4   stderr Zscore  BABA  ABBA   nsnps
     ##   <chr>  <chr> <chr>   <chr>    <dbl>    <dbl>  <dbl> <dbl> <dbl>   <dbl>
     ## 1 Yoruba Dinka Vindija Chimp 0.000422 0.000283   1.49 56947 56147 1897864

-The explicit argument names are not mandatory, but I personally *always* use them.
-For the right order of arguments, check out `?f4` and other manual pages right from R.

 Note: there are 4 x 3 x 2 x 1 = 24 combinations of quartets of samples
 like this.
 Many of them are symmetrical and will yield exactly the same